sharmaaayu981/My-Digital-CV/README.md

 ## My DIgital CV
 My Digital CV is Interactive Virtual Resume Template which provides basic functionality to develop your own Digital Resume/CV, Which works on Google Assistant and accessible on various supported platforms.
 You can develop your interactive Digital CV within 20-30 Minutes by using this Dialogflow template.
 ### Features
-Easy to use the template to make a Digital resume that works on Google Assistant.
+Easy to use the [template](https://github.com/sharmaaayu981/My-Digital-CV/tree/master/Template) to make a Digital resume that works on Google Assistant.

 ### Developing Your Digital CV
-- Sign-in with Dialogflow and import Your-Profile.zip Template.
+- Sign-in with Dialogflow and import [Template](https://github.com/sharmaaayu981/My-Digital-CV/tree/master/Template).
 - Set Up  Dialogflow Agent
 - Link Dialogflow Agent with Google Assistant.
 - Download the [Privacy Policy Document](https://github.com/sharmaaayu981/My-Digital-CV/tree/master/Privacy%20Policy) and change it according to your Assistant and upload it on Google Drive and make it public.